VyacheslavLukin/AirMate/blockchain/bigchaindb/docs/root/source/transaction-concepts.md

 ["What is a Valid Transaction in BigchainDB?"](https://blog.bigchaindb.com/what-is-a-valid-transaction-in-bigchaindb-9a1a075a9598)
 (Note: That post was about BigchainDB Server v1.0.0.)

-The [IPDB Transaction Spec](https://github.com/ipdb/ipdb-tx-spec) documents the conditions for a transaction to be valid.
+Each [BigchainDB Transactions Spec](https://github.com/bigchaindb/BEPs/tree/master/tx-specs/) documents the conditions for a transaction (of that version) to be valid.

 ## Example Transactions